Vincenzo Foppa

-Vincenzo Foppa (c.
-1427–1430 – c.
+Vincenzo Foppa (Brescia, c.
+1427–1430 – Brescia, c.
 1515–1516) was an Italian painter from the Renaissance period.
 While few of his works survive, he was an esteemed and influential painter during his time and is considered the preeminent leader of the Early Lombard School.
 He spent his career working for the Sforza family, Dukes of Milan, in Pavia, as well as various other patrons throughout Lombardy and Liguria.
 He lived and worked in his native Brescia during his later years.

 Early life

 Very little is known about the early life and training of Foppa.
 He was born in Brescia.
 At the time, there were few esteemed painters in the region, and the art scene in Brescia was lacking.
 It is therefore likely that Foppa had to seek artistic training elsewhere.
 Some of his earliest exposures to art were likely frescoes painted by Gentile da Fabriano in the Broletto Chapel in Brescia and the woven Annunciation by Jacopo Bellini.
 The latter artist was one of the strongest influences on him, and it is possible that Foppa was directly apprenticed to Bellini.
 He also may have been apprenticed to Bonifacio Bembo.
 Some historians suggest that Foppa may have had early training in Padua with Francesco Squarcione, though his earliest works are more stylistically reminiscent of Pisanello and Gentile da Fabriano.
 It is most likely that Foppa went to Verona for his training.